 Our systematic literature review did not yield any cost-effectiveness analyses of acoramidis.
-However, we identified three reports assessing the cost-effectiveness and/or modeling long term health impact of tafamidis (with or without incorporating various ATTR-CM screening strategies).
-Additionally the health technology assessments of tafamidis were identified from multiple countries.
-Our model used NYHA functional class health states and allowed for improvements in functional class and transitions across more than one function class in one cycle, which aligns with the structural assumptions taken by other modelers.52,53,55,113 The assumptions made in our analysis were similar to other published cost-effectiveness models in ATTR-CM and heart failure.
-One published model examined the long-term impact of tafamidis on morbidity and mortality based on the ATTR-ACT [tafamidis] clinical trials data.
-This model used treatment efficacy inputs from both the original ATTR-ACT [tafamidis] 30-month trial as well as from the 49-month open-label extension study, and applied parametric mortality methods to extrapolate the clinical findings from tafamidis over a 30-year time horizon.
+However, we identified three reports assessing the cost-effectiveness and/or modeling long term health impact of tafamidis (with or without incorporating various ATTR-CM screening strategies). ^{7,51,52} Additionally the health technology assessments of tafamidis were identified from multiple countries.57 Our model used NYHA functional class health states and allowed for improvements in functional class and transitions across more than one function class in one cycle, which aligns with the structural assumptions taken by other modelers.^{51,52,56} The assumptions made in our analysis were similar to other published cost-effectiveness models in ATTR-CM and heart failure.

+One published model examined the long-term impact of tafamidis on morbidity and mortality based on the ATTR-ACT [tafamidis] clinical trials data.51 This model used treatment efficacy inputs from both the original ATTR-ACT 30-month trial as well as from the 49-month open-label extension study, and applied parametric mortality methods to extrapolate the clinical findings from tafamidis over a 30-year time horizon.
 However, the published study did not incorporate costs or any other economic inputs.
-The ATTR-ACT [tafamidis] model made two optimistic assumptions that our model did not: 1) predicted survival was based on NYHA class at baseline and 2) that tafamidis has an independent effect on mortality.
-Based on clinical expert input, we determined a patient's current NYHA class was a more reasonable predictor for these clinical events than a patient's NYHA class at baseline.
-Additionally, extrapolation of overall survival from the trial with no adjustment for background mortality may be inappropriate as the population of interest is older adults and clinical trial data is unlikely to capture the increasing disease unrelated hazards associated with increasing age.
-To allow for easy comparison between our model and other models, we performed scenario analysis 3 which models the tafamidis population.
-Specifically, when comparing the ICER model (scenario 3) to results presented in the French HTA report, we found that the life years were similar (5.1 discounted LY for the tafamidis population and 3.4 in the best supportive care population in the ICER model vs 4.98 discounted LY for the tafamidis population and 3.41 in the best supportive care population in the French HTA report) and the QALYs are also similar (3.2 discounted QALYs for the tafamidis population and 2.2 in the best supportive care population in the ICER model vs 3.28 discounted QALYs for the tafamidis population and 1.83 in the best supportive care population in the French HTA report).
-Despite having nearly identical estimates of discounted life years for the best supportive care arm, we observed modest difference between the QALYs in the best supportive care population between models.
-We believe this is due to having consistent health utilities between arms in the ICER model, whereas the French HTA report allowed for differential utilities within each arm.
+The ATTR-ACT model made two optimistic assumptions that our model did not: 1) predicted survival was based on NYHA class at baseline and 2) that tafamidis has an independent effect on mortality.
+Based on clinical expert review, we determined a patient's current NYHA class is a more reasonable predictor for these clinical events than a patient's NYHA class at baseline.
+Additionally, extrapolation of overall survival from the trial with no adjustment for background mortality may be inappropriate as the population of interest is elderly and clinical trial data is unlikely to capture the increasing disease unrelated hazards associated with increasing age.^{52,56}